 The Console notebook brings together the document's technical information: click the Information icon on the Tool-bar (below the title-bar).
 Each tabbed page focuses on a different aspect of the job: its Properties, Source code, PJL, Log and Error messages.
 Further tabs are added when Intelligent Document Format files are being created and edited, see About Composite documents and IDF.

-The demonstration version of EscapeE uses Windows TrueType® fonts to emulate the resident printer fonts but the production version can be supplied with outline fonts which are a better match, see Handling fonts.
+The demonstration edition of EscapeE uses Windows TrueType® fonts to emulate the resident printer fonts but the production editions can be supplied with outline fonts which are a better match, see Handling fonts.